mkdocstrings/mkdocstrings/docs/usage.md

 Reciprocally, *mkdocstrings* also allows to *generate* an inventory file in the Sphinx format.
 It will be enabled by default if the Python handler is used, and generated as `objects.inv` in the final site directory.
-Other projects will be able to cross-reference items from your project!
+Other projects will be able to cross-reference items from your project.

 To explicitely enable or disable the generation of the inventory file, use the global `enable_inventory` option: